March 5, 2019

-all rolling initially as the fund launches.
-A clever fundraising idea is to consider allowing employees to cash in unused sick days to donate to the fund.
-It is a painless way to raise money, without the sting of actual cash coming out of the employee’s pocket.
+Starting at the top is an excellent way to get a cash infusion.
+Top executives can make donations to help get a fund to a certain goal amount, or even to get the ball rolling initially as the fund launches.
+A clever fundraising idea is to consider allowing team members to cash in unused sick days to donate to the fund.
+It is a painless way to raise money, without the sting of actual cash coming out of the team member’s pocket.

 Smaller fundraising events throughout the year can also have a big payoff over the long-term.
-Employees might donate $2 to dress down on Fridays, for example.
+Team members might donate $2 to dress down on Fridays, for example.
 Those sorts of small efforts not only can generate a significant total for contribution to the fund but can foster a continuing interest and awareness in the fund.

 Finally, remember that your community has a stake in the well-being of your team members as well.
 Soliciting donations from local organizations or by inviting them to participate in your internal fundraising events can be a win-win situation for both the fund, and in establishing close ties to other organizations in the places you conduct business.